 Bringing the electronic music vibe to the yoga scene, and the sounds of yoga to the electronic dance scene, Desert Dwellers’ global sounds are the bridge between the worlds of dance and movement.
 Joining solid groove with sounds of serenity, their signature aesthetic feels as natural on the dance floor as it does after hours or on the mat.
 Due in no small part to Desert Dwellers’ pioneering spirit, the borders of Downtempo music has expanded dramatically.
 These sound alchemists offer modern techniques that blend the edge of electronica with ancient sounds, offering a spellbinding hybrid with echoes of our past and future.
 The result has been the prolific production of genre blending dance tracks and chill-out grooves that make for truly memorable listening experiences.

 Desert Dwellers was initially created out from a collaboration in the late 90′s between electronic music pioneers Amani Friend & Treavor Moontribe (aka Amani vs Teapot).
 The group has their roots in the Southern California dance collective known as Moontribe, famous in the electronic underground for organizing dance rituals at magical locations deep within the vast expanses of Southern California and New Mexico deserts.
-Desert Dwellers has been blessed to collaborate with an amazingly talented group of producers like Rara Avis, Craig Kohland (Shamans Dream), Michael Stearns, Sattva Ananda, and Jonathan Grossman on various co-production projects.
+Desert Dwellers has been blessed to collaborate with an amazingly talented group of producers like Rara Avis and Craig Kohland (co-producers DownTemple Dub Waves & Flames), Michael Stearns (co-producer on Stratosphere), Sattva Ananda, and Jonathan Grossman on various projects.
 They have also worked closely in the studio with many musicians over the years including Ixchel Prrisma, Meagan Chandler, Nicolle Jensen, Sarah West, Michael Kott, Hannah Theim, Paul Livingstone, Alex King-Harris, Domonic Dean Breaux, Yamuna Wali, and Ricardin, all incredible masters of their various musical traditions and transmissions.
 Desert Dwellers have produced remixes for artists such as Eat Static, Kalya Scintilla, Bird of Prey, Kaya Project, Adham Shaikh, Karsh Kale, Deep Forest, David Starfire, Deya Dova, Girish, Donna DeLory, Deva Premal, Jai Uttal, and many others.